School Earthquake Preparedness Guide and Checklist

 3) and Shock

-The LifeSavers controls these conditions and delays the shutting down of the system.
-Your job (whatever your role) is to make sure that you perform the LifeSavers prior to leaving someone behind or transferring them to the first aid section.
+The LifeSavers controls these conditions and delays shock.
+Your job (whatever your role) is to make sure that you perform the LifeSavers prior to leaving anyone behind or transferring them to the first aid area.

 Here's a infographic how to perform the LifeSavers.
 You can also access my free video training here to learn the LifeSavers.